How It Works

 It defines

-), and supports the calculation of transition probabilities based on the likelihoods of theoriginal
+actionsthat mutate one expression tree (original) into a new expression tree (proposed), and supports the calculation of transition probabilities based on the likelihoods of theoriginalandproposedmodels. -

 It designs and implements a Reversible-Jump Markov-Chain Monte-Carlo algorithm (RJ-MCMC), which iteratively accepts new samples (where each sample is a valid expression tree) based on the transition probabilities calculated above.
 In each iteration,